6point6/redbox-copilot/README_private_LLM.md

-Tricks to run the Redbox in MAC (e.g. the one we use in Civil Servants Expo) Open Visual Code
+How to run the Redbox  (e.g. the MACwe use in Civil Servants Expo)

+Note: Make sure yo use the correct .env file under the top directory.
+The .env file can be found in confluence

+Open Visual Code

 Run the docker: